NCAS-CMS/cfdm/docs/source/philosophy.rst

 implementation, the :ref:`cfdm.core <class_core>` package, that
 includes no functionality beyond that mandated by the CF data model.
-This core implementation provides the basis for an extended implementation, the :ref:`cfdm <class_extended>` package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities, more flexible field modification capabilities, and a more user-friendly API (application programming interface).
+This core implementation provides the basis for an extended implementation, the cfdm package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities, more flexible field modification capabilities, and a more user-friendly API (application programming interface).

 Here is an example of a simple field created with the :ref:`cfdm.core
 <class_core>` package: